pawarrchetan/terraform-aws-static-website/README.md

 # Static Website Example

-This is the codebase for creating resources for hosting a static website using _AWS S3_ and _AWS CloudFront_ and _terraform_
+This is the codebase for creating resources for hosting a static website using _AWS S3_, _AWS CloudFront_ and _terraform_

 The module creates a fully functional static website.